 Practical Farmers’ Livestock Program encompasses producers of all sizes and scales, from backyard chickens and bees to large-scale beef, hog and poultry operations.
 Many are graziers, using rotational grazing, forage stockpiling, cover crop grazing and the introduction of perennial and native forages into the landscape.
 Through the Livestock Program, we seek to help members become more profitable and sustainable in their operations by organizing events and conducting research based on member input and priorities.
-Current research and demonstration projects focus on grazing management; swine nutrition and production, livestock health, and recordkeeping.
+Current research and demonstration projects focus on grazing management, planting and grazing cover crops, swine nutrition and production, livestock health, and recordkeeping.
 We also plan workshops, farm tours, and invite speakers to answer questions on alternative management systems, grazing strategies, and other topics of interest to our members.

 Field days and pasture walks

 PFI believes in farmer-led learning and information-sharing.
 The most popular part of our programming is the field day offerings.
 Members host the events on their farms, providing not just tours but open and honest information about their management practices, what has (or hasn’t worked), and their plans for the future.
 Field days sometimes feature hands-on opportunities such as poultry processing, fence construction, and tree planting.
 See our Field Day Guide for more information regarding upcoming dates.

 The Annual Conference in January is the yearly pinnacle of PFI events.
 Both PFI members and invited speakers share their knowledge and expertise over nearly three days of workshops and lectures.
 Past invited speakers include Gabe Brown, Neil Dennis, Todd Churchill, Greg Judy, Jim Elizando, Abe Collins and Jim VanDerPol.